HengchengZhang/hengchengzhang.github.io/_pages/me.md

 Currently, I’m based in Canberra and seeking new opportunities in the local IT industry.
 My skill set focuses on data engineering and machine learning, though I’m also capable of handling beginner-level software development tasks.
 You can find my CV [here](/assets/cv.pdf).

 Apart from the serious talks, I'm creative and adventurous in life.
-My two favorite but dangerous hobbies are riding motorbikes and skiing (love my [CBR500R](https://motorcycles.honda.com.au/models/onroad/supersport/cbr500r)).
-I also love exploring this land on 4 wheels, the longest single trip was a 2600km trip from Melbourne to Canberra via Adeleide and Wagga Wagga.
+My two favorite but dangerous hobbies are riding motorbikes and skiing (love my [CBR500R](https://motorcycles.honda.com.au/models/onroad/supersport/cbr500r) but doesn't own it anymore).
+I also love exploring this land on 4 wheels, the longest single trip was a 3500km trip from Canberra to Sydney via Geelong, Port MacDonnell, Mount Gambier, Adeleide, Bendig and Goulburn (05/25).